 If you are thinking about remodeling your home soon, you may be wondering what design trends are losing their spark and what ones are becoming hot.
 Interior design trends change all the time, and it can be challenging to stay on top of them.
 There is nothing worse than picking a design trend and realizing that it is already past its prime by the time you are finished.
-We have consulted with some top design professionals to find out what design trends will be hot in 2021 so you can pick a style that will last, at least for a while.
+We have consulted with some top design professionals to find out what design and home decorating trends 2021 will make popular so you can pick a style that will last (at least for a while).

 Jessica Harris is an interior designer at Living Spaces Furniture and knows what homeowners will be looking for in the upcoming months and into the new year: